MasterProject-HIWE/CitizenWeatherDashboard/README.md

 #### First, we need to install the "installer": yarn
 sudo npm install --global yarn
 #### Then,  install all the components
-yarn install or node install --legacy-peer-deps
+yarn install or npm install --legacy-peer-deps
 #### The backend runs in the api folder
 cd api
 #### Create the environment